humanplayer2/mkmods/premade/Zuoya_GMK26/README.md

 More photos in the bottom.

 Two top right keys can be replaced with a 2u Backspace.
-The platecannot accommodate a stabliziser there, and none was included.
+The plate cannot accommodate a stabliziser there, and none was included.

 ## Out of the box
 Stablizers are rattle-free.
 I hear no pings from the switches, neither when in place or when held to ear.
 The keycaps are dye-sub, with very clean legends everywhere.